 - 1. A written examination may be held elsewhere, but only through on-site surveillance and: - a. with the permission of the Board of Examiners if it concerns a one-off request owing to exceptional circumstances; and - b. the student must register for the examination via the normal procedure. - 2.
-The location and the time schedule of remote examinations will be decided by the Board of Examiners.
-If the local time for the start of an examination is before 7:00 in the morning or after 23:00 at night, the Board of Examiners may alter the start time, but with as little change from the originally designated start time as possible, and may also take measures to prevent the examination questions to become known to students who have not yet taken the examination in question.
+The location and the time schedule of examinations that are remotely proctored with an online system should be decided by the Board of Examiners.
+If the local time for the start of an examination is before 7:00 in the morning or after 23:00 at night, the Board of Examiners may alter the start time, but with as little change from the originally designated start time as possible, and may also take measures to prevent the examination guestions to become known to students who have not yet taken the examination in guestion.